 12. Bear spray (essential item to pack for a day hike in bear country)

 This one’s a biggie if you’re hiking someplace where bears may be present.
 Just do your research ahead of time.
-My husband and I have hiked in bear country in Colorado and Montana, and have had bear spray handy.
+My husband and I have hiked in bear country in Dillon, Colorado, Glacier NP in Montana plus many others and have had bear spray handy.

 Each adult should have a can of bear spray on them, in a handy pocket in case you’re confronted with a bear.
 Nobody likes to think about it, but it does happen.